 Terminal use case

-fast GPU terminal for macOS
+Fast GPU terminal for macOS

 YEN's speed story is tied to a practical macOS terminal surface: Metal rendering, native app controls, curated themes, and workflow tools.